hmandaliya27/MyWebsite/content/projects/Artifiical Horizon.md

 ---

 # Introduction
-The project is based on the Fly-by-wire (FBW) which is a system that replaces all of the conventional manual plane cockpit display to an electronic interface.
-A new cockpit display was created which provides FBW including several other aircraft control commands that are necessary.
-The new interface is designed to replace the ordinary manual flight controls of normal aircrafts while also providing additional control commands.
-The program was developed in Microsoft Visual Studio as a Windows Form Application.
+The project centres on Fly-by-Wire (FBW) technology, a system that supersedes traditional manual cockpit displays with a modern electronic interface.
+We developed a new cockpit display that not only incorporates FBW but also integrates several other essential aircraft control commands.
+This innovative interface is crafted to replace the standard manual flight controls found in conventional aircraft, whilst also offering additional control functionalities.
+The software for this interface was developed using Microsoft Visual Studio, specifically as a Windows Form Application.

-> A graphic user interface to represent the cockpit display and show the key features of the craft while in flight
+> A graphical user interface was designed to represent the cockpit display, effectively showcasing the key features and functionalities of the aircraft during flight.

 ![](/projects/plane/draft.jpg)

-The code is developed in C# and is available to download from my github profile.
+The code for this project is written in C# and is publicly accessible for download from my GitHub profile.

-- **It's not entirely complete**, but please feel free to make adjustments according to your preferences.
+- **While the code is not entirely complete, I welcome any modifications or adjustments you may wish to make to better suit your needs.**

-> If you just want to see how it operates, head over to the following shown in the image below
+> If you are solely interested in observing the application's functionality, you can find the relevant information displayed in the image below.

 ![](/projects/plane/release.jpg)